ludovic-boutros/flink-kafka-stream-implementation/README.md

 This project is under-construction, the remaining identified steps are :

 - Implement the equivalent use-case with Apache Kafka® Streams
-- Reach 100% business test coverage
-- Implement a purging strategy to remove expired CustomerTravelRequest based on a new event : a specific train/plane has left the station/airport, or any Punctuation (Apache Kafka® Stream Like)
 - Implement a more complex efficiency logic to validate the business logic scalability of our designs